 - Arrange open discussions about goal-setting

-Once you settle for a middle-ground that’s acceptable to both the stakeholders and team members, you can save precious time and also accomplish the goals more efficiently.
+Once you settle for a middle-ground that’s acceptable to both the stakeholders and team members, your chances of saving precious time and accomplishing goals will skyrocket.

-Complying to the SMART checklist can ensure that you never lose the track of time so that your project heads in the right direction.
+Complying with the SMART checklist can ensure that you never lose track of time so that your project heads in the right direction.

 6. Follow the Pareto Principle